Paintings: oil on linen, 68 inches x 48 inches

-Left: Nationalist - Slobodan Milošević (International Criminal Tribunal for the former Yugoslavia, February 12th 2002, appearance, died in custody, trial terminated; after a photograph by Raphael Gaillarde)
+Left: Nationalist - Slobodan Milosevic, standing trial at the International Criminal Tribunal for the former Yugoslavia (died in custody, trial terminated, after a photography by Raphael Gaillarde)

-Right: 'Reversal' Nationalist - Slobodan Milošević (International Criminal Tribunal for the former Yugoslavia, February 12th 2002, appearance, after a photo by Raphael Gaillarde; died in custody, trial terminated)
+Right: Nationalist - Slobodan Milosevic, 'Reversal', standing trial at the International Criminal Tribunal for the former Yugoslavia (died in custody, trial terminated, after a photo by Raphael Gaillarde)